eoinkelly/rails-relationship-examples/GUIDE.md

 `foreign_key: true` corresponds to Postgres `NO ACTION` which will raise an error when you attempt to delete a record which is referenced by the foreign key column.

 `null:false` is required to ensure that the foreign key always has a value (this enforces the `{1}` direction of the relationship).

+#### Add validations and callbacks (if required)

+This relationship does not require any ActiveRecord validations or callbacks.

 #### Example code